minhaj1997/Cardio-Insight-Digital-Twin/README.md

 3. Navigate between different views using the navigation links
 4. Monitor health alerts and risk factors
 5. View historical patient data in the past patients section
+6. Use the API to upload new patient records

 ## Stopping the Application